Glossary of English-language idioms derived from baseball: took the collar

-From the phrase for failing to get any hits, it can be used to indicate failure at something.
-Referring to the competition between two newspapers, the Denver Post and the Rocky Mountain News:
+From the phrase for failing to get any hits; can be used to indicate failure at something.

-"The News, you recall, took the collar as the 'failing newspaper' when the two sought Justice Department approval in 2000 to merge their business operations".
+Referring to the competition between the Denver Post and the Rocky Mountain News: "The News, you recall, took the collar as the 'failing newspaper' when the two sought Justice Department approval in 2000 to merge their business operations".

 touch base(s)

 As in "we will touch base(s) at the meeting".
 To make contact with someone, to inform someone of one's plans or activities, perhaps in anticipation of an event.
 In baseball, a player who is touching a base is not in danger of being put out.
 Another explanation is that a player must briefly touch each of the bases in order after hitting a home run.
 It may also refer to the fact that after a fly ball has been caught for an out, a runner on base who has taken a lead, or is standing off his base towards the next base, must go back to touch or tag that base ("tag up") before he can advance to the next one.

 "Trevor, it's been a while.
 I'd like to touch bases with you next week to discuss our quarterly sales targets."

 "We'll touch base again before we leave."